CNBC's Kate Rogers discusses a new company, SolePower, that allows you to charge your devices while you walk.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.

-CNBC's Jackie DeAngelis reports the back and forth in oil prices today.
+CNBC's Jackie DeAngelis reports that oil hit a 1-month low today.

 The collapse in crude prices is turning into a trillion-dollar retrenchment for the global oil industry.